rancher/tf-rancher-up/recipes/upstream/aws/k3s/README.md

 # Upstream | AWS | K3S

-This module is used to establish a Rancher (local) managment cluster using AWS and K3S.
+This module is used to establish a Rancher (local) management cluster using AWS and K3S.

 ## Usage